 - APA style referencing material type: Software.
 Note however that the Publisher Name is not included again before the URL, to avoid repetition.
 See more on the APA style guide update here.
 The 7th edition of the APA manual does not explicitly address the referencing of Generative AI sources. - If the Generative AI tool or model used does not have a version number, replace the version number with the date of access. - Adapt the same citation and reference format illustrated via ChatGPT below for any generative AI tool used. - When should you cite?
 Any time you use words directly generated by a generative AI tool.
-If you direct quote or paraphrase a response, ensure you cite and reference the tool used and in your written work include what prompt you gave to receive the response used. - Take great care: SITCM allows for use of Generative AI tools and models, unless specified otherwise, if done in an ethical and constructive manner, however, responses from such software may be misleading, inaccurate, or false, including any references the tool provides to support its response. - Use critical judgement and use the tools collaboratively only, do not rely on them.
+If you direct quote or paraphrase a response, ensure you cite and reference the tool used and in your written work include what prompt you gave to receive the response used.

+- Take great care: SITCM allows for use of Generative AI tools and models, unless specified otherwise, if done in an ethical and constructive manner, however, responses from such software may be misleading, inaccurate, or false, including any references the tool provides to support its response. - Use critical judgement and use the tools collaboratively only, do not rely on them.
 Inappropriate use or use without the necessary attribution may warrant academic misconduct investigations.

 Туре Example of In-Text Referencing Example of Reference List Entry Generative AI tools or models (e.g. ChatGPT, Bing Chat/CoPilot, Grammarly) Parenthetical: (Open AI, 2022).
 Narrative:Open AI (2022) OpenAI.
 (2022).
-ChatGPT (Jan 2022 version) [Large language model]. https://chat.openai.com/chat Note: The author(s) of an AI tool or model is the software publisher (here OpenAI).
-The year is the released or published year (here 2022).
-The title (here ChatGPT) is the name of the tool, rather than a specific version.
-ChatGPT has a version number (here (Jan 2022 version)), yet some AI publishers might version control using a numbering system (written Version #).
-Next, the information in the square brackets (here, [Large language model]) refers to how publisher describes the software.
-Avoid providing a general URL to the publisher's home page and instead give a URL which directs to the tool or model (APA has adopted software reference style for AI tools see APA style blog here).
+ChatGPT (Jan 2022 version) [Large language model]. https://chat.openai.com/chat Note: The author(s) of generative AI tools or models are often the publisher (here OpenAI).
+The date required is the released or published year (2022).
+The title (here ChatGPT) is the general name rather than a specific version name.
+In this example ChatGPT has a version number (Jan 2022 version), some publishers will use a number system for versions, if no version number is provided, include your access date, written: (month day, year) and the information in the square brackets (here [Large language model]) refers to how publisher describes the software.
+Avoid providing a general URL to the publisher's home page and instead make it the URL which directs to the tool or model, as in this example.